nhsbsa/immigration-hs/docs/documentation/make-first-prototype/show-users-answers.md

 ---
-title: Show the user’s answers
+title: Show the user's answers
 caption: Build a basic prototype
 ---
-# Show the user’s answers on the ‘Check answers’ page
+# Show the user's answers on the ‘Check answers' page

 The Prototype Kit stores answers that users enter.
 This means you can make more realistic prototypes, for example by showing answers for users to check.